 Move over millennials, there’s a new generation in town.

 Generation Z, or Gen Z for short, consists of individuals born after 1995.
-This new generation is about to take the workforce by storm and companies must prepare.
+This new generation is about to take the workforce by storm and all of us must prepare.
 To put things into perspective, consider that this generation has an influence of nearly $44 billion in discretionary spending a year.

 - Gen Z expects loyalty from businesses, whereas millennials view loyalty as a nice bonus.
 If they don't feel loyalty from brands, they move on.